koujie317099295/SAVSDN-SAES-SAVSDN_detection_result/README.md

 # XJTU SAVSDN-SAES-SAVSDN_detection_result
 ## What is SAVSDN?
 The Scene-Aware Video Spark Detection Network (SAVSDN) can detect high-speed flying sparks in visible light video, which consists of an information fusion-based cascading video codec-YOLOv5 structure.
+Because there are a lot of disturbances in the environment that have the characteristics of bright line segments that are exactly the same as sparks.
 Existing image object detectors and video object detectors have a large amount of over-detection for spark detection.
 The video codec in SAVSDN can be cascaded with any image object detector, and the codec can sense scenes and sparks through an improved sequence-to-sequence model.
 This video spark detection technology has been published in a journal article, and you can get more details from https://doi.org/10.3390/s21134453 .
 ### The three main difficulties in video spark intelligent detection:
 ![1625052610](https://user-images.githubusercontent.com/83768527/123953358-b69ff900-d9d9-11eb-8be8-a5766e9a96e3.png)